Police: Gunman kills 5 at gay nightclub, subdued by patrons

 COLORADO SPRINGS, Colo.
-(AP) — A 22-year-old gunman opened fire in a gay nightclub in Colorado Springs, killing five people and injuring 18 before he was subdued by “heroic” patrons and arrested by police who arrived on the scene within about five minutes, police said Sunday.
+(AP) — A 22-year-old gunman opened fire in a gay nightclub in Colorado Springs, killing five people and leaving 18 injured before he was subdued by “heroic” patrons and arrested by police who were on the scene within minutes, authorities said Sunday.

-Two firearms, including a “long rifle,” were found at the scene at Club Q, said Colorado Springs Police Department Chief Adrian Vasquez.
+Two firearms, including a “long rifle,” were found at Club Q after the Saturday night shooting, said Police Chief Adrian Vasquez.

+Investigators were still determining a motive, and the attack was being investigated to see if it should be prosecuted as a hate crime, said El Paso County District Attorney Michael Allen.

+Police identified the gunman as Anderson Lee Aldrich, who was in custody and being treated for injuries.
+A man with the same name and age was arrested in 2021 after his mother reported he threatened her with “a homemade bomb, multiple weapons and ammunition,” according to authorities.

+Police did not confirm whether it was the same person, saying they were investigating whether the suspect had been arrested before.

+Authorities were called to the Club Q at 11:57 p.m.
+Saturday with a report of a shooting, and the first officer arrived at midnight.

-“At least two heroic people” confronted the gunman and stopped the shooting, the chief said, adding: “We owe them a great debt of thanks.”
+“At least two heroic people” confronted the gunman and stopped the shooting, Vasquez said, adding: “We owe them a great debt of thanks.”

-Authorities received the report of a shooting at Club Q at 11:57 p.m.
-Saturday, said Lt.
-Pamela Castro of the Colorado Springs Police Department.
+Of the 18 people injured, some were in critical condition and at least two had been treated and released, officials said, adding that some were hurt trying to flee.

-The violence is the sixth mass killing this month and comes in a year when the nation was shaken by the deaths of 21 in a school shooting in Uvalde, Texas.
+It was the sixth mass killing this month and came in a year when the nation was shaken by the deaths of 21 in a school shooting in Uvalde, Texas.

-Castro said the suspect was injured but didn’t know how and that the FBI was on the scene.

-Attorney General Merrick Garland has been briefed on the shooting, Justice Department spokesman Anthony Coley said.
-The FBI said it was providing assistance to Colorado Springs police, but said the police department was leading the investigation.
+Attorney General Merrick Garland was briefed on the shooting, Justice Department spokesman Anthony Coley said.
+The FBI said it was assisting but said the police department was leading the investigation.

 Colorado Gov. Jared Polis, who became the first openly gay man in the United States to be elected governor in 2018, said the news was “sickening.”.